 After your initial adjustments, fire another shot to make sure you are on target.
-Then move to your desired zero range and continue the process of adjusting the turrets to zero in the scope.
+Now you can move to your desired zero range (For .223/5.56 we recomend a 50 yd zero) and continue the process of adjusting the turrets to zero in the scope.
 Fire a three shot group and make any final adjustments based on the center of that group.
 To reset each turret knob to zero, remove the turret cap screw, pull off the turret cap knob, rotate the cap so the "0" will line up with the dot on the scope, push the knob back down, and replace the turret cap screw.